15 Signs Your Website Has Been Hacked – WordPress, Magento, Drupal, OpenCart & PretaShop

 Once the malicious files have been quarantined from the server and your website passes the automated Virus Scanner, you can request to be unblocked.

-5. A Customers Complains About Their Credit Card Being Hacked
+5. Customers Complain About Their Credit Card Being Hacked

 Over the years, hackers have become sophisticated and use malicious techniques to collect Credit Card information entered or stored on your website.
 They sell these card details on the internet which are then used to make a fraudulent transaction of varying amounts (From $1 to $1000 or more).